 Lindsay and Wallpolla Islands are located in areas of Aboriginal cultural heritage sensitivity.
 Traditional Owners have cultural and spiritual connections to the land, surrounding waters and the plants and animals that live on the floodplains.
-Traditional Owners continue use the islands for ceremonies, medical supplies, food resources, artistic inspiration and resources.
 As part of their culture, their health is intrinsically linked to a healthy landscape.